abdulahmad/EA-NHL-Tools/HOCKEY32/README.md

 `0x10E4EC` - List of team abbreviations, used for loading Centre Ice logos, CITY.QFS, (uses incorrect ANH & FLO instead of ANA and FLA)

 `0X10822F, 0x108B3C` - Hardcoding of "Mighty Ducks of Anaheim" in game

+`0x118C44` - List of team specific kms/cfg (midi) files.
+Not sure if needed as not all teams have one

 ## Other Interesting Notes
 `GAME.SET`